hornetsecurity/tarot/README.md

 # TAROT

-Code for the paper: **TAROT: Task-Oriented Authorship Obfuscation Using Policy Optimization**
+Code for the paper: **TAROT: Task-Oriented Authorship Obfuscation Using Policy Optimization Methods**

 Preprint on arXiv: coming soon